asterisk/documentation/docs/Development/Roadmap/Asterisk-11-Projects/Configuration-parsing-with-the-Config-Options-API.md

----

----

-**Information:**
+!!! info ""
     It is important to note that upon reload, items are completely rebuilt.
 If a configured item (like a SIP peer) needs to maintain state information between reloads, it is important that it be stored in an object separate from the item in an ao2 object.
 The item can store a pointer to this state information.
 When allocating a new item that requires this state information, do a search for the item in the active config and store a reference to to its state in the newly allocated item.
 If no item is found, allocate a new state object and store that reference in the item.
 See skel\_level\_alloc and skel\_find\_or\_create\_state in apps/app\_skel.c for an example.

----
+[//]: # (end-info)